 FoFoLootboxes play an important role in the business realm of game developers and publishers.
 Lootboxes refer to redeemable virtual items or rewards, which involve accessing maps, weapons, and a whole range of upgrades to an in-game functionality.

 Loot boxes have become so substantial for game developers that some of them have entirely shifted their monetization model away from paid games to free games because of their potential to generate revenue.

 However, this approach of the game developers has failed to go unnoticed by regulators concerned to classify and regulate such systems.
 In particular, the situations where loot boxes offering random awards, which can be purchased by paying cash, have come under regulators' scrutiny due to their classification as means of gambling.

 In fact, many regulators have already taken stringent actions to restrict these type of mechanisms for the same reason.
 Belgium Gaming Commission followed its Dutch counterpart and banned loot boxes for 'violating gambling regulations."

-For the gaming arena, which has established on the profits of this monetization model, such legislation can affect adversely, especially when other regulatory bodies follow suit.
+For the gaming arena, which has established the profits of this monetization model, such legislation can affect adversely, especially when other regulatory bodies follow suit.

 However, rather than making drastic decisions, they may find peace in the shape of Blockchain Technology.
-By integrating a new tokenized model that blockchain provides, game developers could not only earn money without resorting to an advertising model but also employ a rewarding system that would enable gamers to earn rewards for the time they’ll spend playing games.
+By integrating a new tokenized model that blockchain provides, game developers could not only earn money without resorting to an advertising model but also employ a reward system that would enable gamers to earn rewards for the time they'll spend playing games.